Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 - Does not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent;

-- Receives training on the definition of sexual harassment in Section VII(A), the scope of the institution’s education program or activity, how to conduct an investigation and complaint process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias;
+- Receives training on the definition of sexual harassment in Section VII(A), the scope of the institution’s education program or activity, how to investigate and complaint process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias;

 - Receives training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant, as set forth in Section VII(G)(4);